UniversalDependencies/docs/_pcm-dep/conj-dicto.md

 9	thinking	_	_	_	_	0	_	_	_
 10	faculty	_	_	_	_	0	_	_	_
 ~~~

+Conjunctions are treated asymetrically with the first conjunct as the head, and all the other conjuncts as dependants of this element.

 ~~~ conllu
 # visual-style 3 4 conj:dicto	color:blue